Prima-class cruise ship

-The upcoming fifth and sixth Prima plus plus subclass ships will be 20 percent larger than Norwegian Prima, making them the largest in the entire fleet, and they will debut in 2027 and 2028.
+The upcoming fifth ship and sixth unnamed Prima plus plus subclass ships will be 20 percent larger than Norwegian Prima, making them the largest in the entire fleet, and they will debut in 2027 and 2028.
 The Prima plus plus ships will be wider and longer than Norwegian Prima.

 History

 Norwegian Cruise Line (NCL) ordered four ships in February 2017, with an option for two more ships, under the project name "Project Leonardo".

 The ships should be delivered in the years 2022 to 2026, the optional ships up to 2028.

 In July 2018, the cruise line confirmed its order for the fifth and sixth cruise ships under Project Leonardo.
 They are expected to join the NCL's fleet in 2026 and 2027 respectively.

-Design

-The ships measure and accommodate approximately 3,300 guests.

-In 2022, Norwegian Cruise Line announced that the third to sixth vessels would have a higher passenger capacity of 3,550 guests.